Like other small cuts or tears to the skin, an anal fissure will often heal by itself within a few weeks.

 The effects of botulinum toxin injections last for around 2 to 3 months, which should normally allow enough time for the fissure to heal.

 There are a number of different surgical techniques that can be used to treat anal fissures.
-The main techniques used are outlined below.

 Less than 1 in 20 people who have this type of surgery will experience some temporary loss of bowel control (bowel incontinence) afterwards as a result of damage to the anal muscles.